 Guerendo, Allen lead Wisconsin to 23-10 win over Maryland

+''Of course, I think there's nobody more deserving than him,'' said outside linebacker Nick Herbig, who had two of Wisconsin's five sacks. ''It blows my mind that he's not the (permanent) head coach yet.''

-With rainy and windy conditions severely hindering each team's ability to throw the ball, Wisconsin's superior ground attack made the difference.
+With each team throwing for just 70 yards amid windy and rainy conditions, Wisconsin's superior ground attack made the difference.

 ''It didn't seem as though they were as affected by the elements as we were,'' Maryland coach Mike Locksley said. ''That starts with me as the head coach.''

+Tagovailoa had missed Maryland's most recent game - a 31-24 victory over Northwestern two weeks ago - with a knee injury.
+Tagovailoa said the knee wasn't a factor in his struggles on Saturday.

+Neither team threw the ball particularly well due to the weather.
+Mertz was 5 of 18.

-''If you were going to try to throw it much over 10 yards, the ball was going to be affected in a big way,'' Leonhard said of the weather's impact on the game.
+''If you were going to try to throw it much over 10 yards, the ball was going to be affected in a big way,'' Leonhard said.

-Herbig had missed Wisconsin's 35-24 victory over Purdue two weeks ago with a knee issue, while Wohler hadn't played since suffering a leg injury in the season opener.
-Herbig had two of Wisconsin's five sacks to increase his season total to eight.
-Wohler recorded Wisconsin's 15th interception of the season in the fourth quarter.
+Herbig had missed Wisconsin's 35-24 victory over Purdue two weeks ago with a knee issue, while Wohler hadn't played since breaking his fibula in the season opener.
+Wohler improved his Big Ten-leading sack total to eight and Wohler had his first career interception.

-Neither team got a single first down through the first five possessions of the game while dealing with the poor weather before Wisconsin broke through late in the first quarter.
-The rain was intermittent after the first quarter, but the wind swirled all day.

-After a 36-yard run by Skyler Bell got Wisconsin into Maryland territory, Allen capitalized on a block from fullback Riley Nowakowski to score on a 9-yard run on third-and-3 late in the first quarter.
+Wisconsin's two straight wins have raised hope the Badgers can produce the type of late-season surge that assures Leonhard remains in charge next year.

+''I think everybody in this locker room wants him to be our guy,'' Dike said. ''He is our guy.
+The better we can perform, the better chance he has to get that job.
+I'd be shocked if he didn't, honestly.''

 CELEBRITY GUEST